Tamira Paszek

-Tamira Shelah Paszek (born 6 December 1990) is an Austrian tennis player.
+Tamira Shelah Paszek (born 6 December 1990) is an inactive Austrian tennis player.

 On 11 February 2013, she reached her career-high singles ranking of world No. 26.
 On 6 May 2013, she peaked at No. 93 in the doubles rankings.

 Paszek has won three singles titles on the WTA Tour, as well as six singles and four doubles titles on the ITF Women's Circuit.
-Her best results are reaching the quarterfinals of a Grand Slam tournament twice, 2011 and 2012 at the Wimbledon Championships.
-In her career, Paszek has defeated top-ten players Marion Bartoli, Elena Dementieva, Daniela Hantuchová, Ana Ivanovic, Jelena Janković, Angelique Kerber, Flavia Pennetta, Francesca Schiavone, Patty Schnyder, and Caroline Wozniacki.

 Early life

 Paszek was introduced to tennis by her mother, Françoise Paszek, at age four-and-a-half.
 Her mother is a Chilean-born Austrian of Polish and French descent; and her father, Ariff Mohamed, a Tanzanian-born, Kenyan-raised Canadian of Indian descent.
 Tamira has a Polish surname from her maternal grandfather.

-Tennis career
+Career

+Paszek best results are reaching the quarterfinals of a Grand Slam tournament twice, 2011 and 2012 at the Wimbledon Championships.
+In her career, Paszek has defeated top-ten players Marion Bartoli, Elena Dementieva, Daniela Hantuchová, Ana Ivanovic, Jelena Janković, Angelique Kerber, Flavia Pennetta, Francesca Schiavone, Patty Schnyder, and Caroline Wozniacki.